-"It's something you work through," Livet said pointing out that establishing infrastructure for 66 wind turbines isn't like erecting a self-contained contacted but also municipalities and counties.
-(The project straddles two counties and a number of town-
+"It's something you work through," Livet said pointing out that establishing infrastructure for 66 wind turbines isn't like erecting a self-contained and is developed and will be managed by the privately pay extra attention to how contacted but also municipalities and counties.
+(The project straddles two counties and a number of townships).